Poleglass: Development

 Poleglass was one of a number of housing schemes established in the forty years or so after the Second World War as an attempt to alleviate the overcrowding of the Catholic areas of west Belfast, in particular the lower Falls Road, which underwent extensive redevelopment during the period.
 The building of the estate was first mooted in 1973 but its location within the boundaries of Lisburn, a town at the time with a significant Protestant majority, led to vehement protests from loyalists.
 Building did not begin until 1979 and as a result of pressure from both Unionist politicians and the Ulster Defence Association the original Department of Environment plan for 4,000 houses had been scaled back to 1,563.
 The first areas, Old Colin and Colinmill, opened in 1980 with the first residents moved in on the morning of 28 November 1980.

 By the year 2000 Poleglass had expanded to around 2,000 dwellings.
 This expansion was necessitated by the demolition of parts of the Divis flats on the lower Falls, with the residents rehoused in Poleglass.
-It is made up of small estates, such as Glenbank, Glenbawn, Merrion Park, Woodside, Glenwood, Glenkeen, Laurelbank, Old Colin, Colinmill, Springbank, Colinbrook, Colinvale, Ardcaoin, Brianswell, Hazelwood, Glenbank, Millpond Glen, Clona Manor, Pembrook Manor and Bell Steele Manor.
+It is made up of small estates, such as Glenbank, Glenbawn, Merrion Park, Woodside, Glenwood, Glenkeen, Laurelbank, Old Colin, Colinmill, Springbank, Colinbrook, Colinvale, Ardcaoin, Brianswell, Hazelwood, Millpond Glen, Clona Manor, Pembrook Manor and Bell Steele Manor.
 Each of these vary in their size and age, some being fairly recent developments, others being original housing from when Poleglass first emerged.
 Notable landmarks include the Dairy Farm Shopping Centre, Footprints Women's Centre, the Church of the Nativity and Colin Glen Forest Park.
 The home of youth team Colin Valley football is situated behind the Olde Mill and they have won several trophies world-wide.
 Most memorably, they were winners of the Holland Youth Cup 1997.
 The Colin Valley senior side are also based at Good Shepherd Road in Poleglass.
 They compete in the intermediate sections of the Northern Amateur Football League.

 One of the newest developments within Poleglass would be the 'Páirc Nua Chollann' a new park program situated in the Southwest Colin area brought forward by elected Sinn Fein representatives at Belfast City Council to suit the needs of Poleglass's youth.
 The public was consulted over the naming of the park, with a majority local vote opting for the “full” Irish translation Páirc Nua Chollann.
 It received 317 responses, and accounted for 42.4 percent of the public vote.
 It replaced a previous option, the English/Irish hybrid “Páirc Nua Colin.”